ERRCD Forum

 • Reviewers are to accept articles they are qualified to review with the assurance that they will deliver within the prompt possible time.
 Otherwise, the reviewer is responsible for notifying the editor, who will reconsider the article for another reviewer.

 • Confidentiality is sacrosanct in the publication process; therefore, the manuscript routed to any reviewer must be treated with the utmost confidentiality.
-The reviewer, at all times, should refrain from using information from the review process for personal advantage or discredit or disadvantage others.
+The reviewer, at all times, should refrain from using information from the review process for personal advantage or to discredit or disadvantage others.

 • In case of any irregularities such as ethical and plagiarism issues, as may be observed or noticed by the reviewers, such plagiarised material or falsified data should be communicated in confidence to the journal editor.